achim1/kanban-simple/README.md

 # kanban-simple
-A simple kanban board with nodejs and couchdb
+A simple kanban board

+* created with the mean stack

+## features
+* login with google